 |Total Carbohydrate 74g||27%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 German baked apples or bratapfeln are a common treat when the weather turns colder.
 Christmas and winter would not be the same without the smell of apples baking in the oven after returning from a long walk through the woods or a day of sledding.

 This easy dessert, which also can be eaten as a sweet main dish, is a traditional German offering when the temperatures drop.
 Often, they form the backbone of a baked-apple party, because they're inexpensive and so easy to make.

-Variations abound, but the most common is made, simply, with sugar and butter, raisins and nuts.
-Elevate this baked apples recipe to a gift from the gods with the addition of vanilla sauce (see below) for a delicious dessert.
+Variations abound, but the most common is made, simply, with sugar, butter, raisins, and nuts.
+The addition of vanilla sauce takes this already delicious dessert to a whole new level.

 The Belle de Boskoop apple variety, originally from the Netherlands, is traditionally used, but any other pie apple will work fine.

 For the Apples:

 1/4 cup (4 tablespoons) unsalted butter

 For the Vanilla Sauce: